2019 Sandakan by-election: Controversies and issues

 Finance Minister, Lim Guan Eng announced a RM2.28 billion development project to be held in Sandakan.
 This was widely criticised by social media for launching a project when the by-election was near.

 DAP candidate Vivian Wong was criticised for cleaning a Muslim cemetery.
 Social media users cited that it was a political gimmick to gain Muslim Bumiputera votes.

 PBS put up a controversial banner that claimed Finance Minister Lim Guan Eng had threatened Sandakan voters by saying he could not solve the issue of insufficient parking lots at the Sandakan Hospital in the event that DAP's candidate Vivian Wong lost in this by-election.
 DAP dismissed the claim and explained that Lim's remark was taken out of context.
 The banner was subsequently removed by the Election Commission.

 Results

 Note: 1Vivian Wong Shir Yee was a candidate of the Democratic Action Party (DAP), who had contested under the DAP banner instead of the PH banner.

-Polling District Result
+Polling District result

 DAP won all the polling districts and post votes.
-PSB won the early votes with a razor thin majority.
+PBS won the early votes with a razor thin majority.